HongyuHe/text-adventure/docs/assignment3.md

                     It also holds the main player object, the defaultEntity and the gameOverItem object.
                     The maps are shown with a 1-to-many relation in the UML and the player, emptyEntity, and gameOverItem as a 1-to-1 relation.

+- **gameOverItem:** The main item the player has to acquire to win and causes the game to finish.
+In our case, the object is called `diamond`.
+The gameOverItem will be stored in the inventory of one of the areas in the game.

+- **area** A game needs to have at least one area as it needs an area to hold the gameOverItem and as initial spawn location of the player.
+In our snapshot the area is a `forest`, holding a `diamond` in its inventory, has a `troll` in it as npc and is connected with a `castle` that lies north.
+However this connection is blocked by an obstacle `door`.

+- **obstacle**

 Maximum number of words for this section: 1000